alouchar/Cyanobacteria-functional-ecology/README.md

 The script details methodological steps necessar to prepare the data.
 The script produce figure 1 panels B to F.

+Dataset: none

 #### Results

 `Results_Flow cytometry traits.R`

 The script produces the figure 2.

+Dataset: IndTraits

 `Results_Functional analyses from individual level.R`

 The script produces the figures 3 and 4.
+From Line 175 the code runs only for one treatment.

+Datasets: IndTraits, Functional_rep_space_microcysti, Jaccard similarity

 `Results_Functional assessment of natural communities.R`

 The script produces the figure 5.
 Ensure that you read the data set "DATA" to produce the functional fingerprints.

+Datasets: IndTraits, CommTraits